 - Don’t think you can never eat bad-for-you food or sweets again.

 - Make exercise a part of your eating plan, particularly an activity outside.
 Most of us have mostly sedentary lives and we are still eating like our parents and grandparents did when most people worked on farms and in factories.
-We mostly work in shops, warehouses and offices with less activity.
-We drive cars and go from our home to our garage to our car to our work’s garage and to the office, all without ever really going outside.
+We mostly work in shops, warehouses, and offices with less activity.
+We drive cars and go from our home to our garage to our car to our work garage and to the office, all without ever really going outside.
 We are more disconnected from the world around us.

 - Learn to eat mindfully.
 This is not some wishy-washy New Age stuff.
 It really works.
 Many people, even many doctors, see our food as just fuel our body needs.
 But food is so much more.
 That is part of the reason we have a hard time keeping weight gain away.
-It is tied to our health, our mood, our ability to think, our memories, our culture, our childhood and everything else that makes up who we are.
+It is tied to our health, our mood, our ability to think, our memories, our culture, our childhood, and everything else that makes up who we are.
 Don’t just shovel it in, barely tasting it, and not thinking about it.
 Instead, slow down.
 Pride yourself on what’s on your plate if you made it.
 Take in the smell.
 Feel your mouth water.
 Chew deliberately until the food is well mashed and easy to swallow.
 Don’t make your stomach work harder by only partially chewing your food.
 Take your time to enjoy the food.
 If you are afraid the food will get cold before you finish, your portion is way too big.

 - Most of us were trained as children to clean our plates.
 In my house, we could have as much as we wanted, but we had to eat what we took.
 Since our eyes were often larger than our stomachs, we overate to clean our plates.
 But you are not a kid anymore.
-If you start to fill full, just stop.
+If you start to feel full, just stop.
 If you can, put the rest away for later.
-But it’s better to throw away the food than to get fat eating too much.
+But it’s better to throw away the food than to get fat by eating too much.

 Here is an example of an eating plan.